openstack/api-site/api-quick-start/source/api-quick-start.rst

 .. note::
-   For information about the default ports that the OpenStack components use, see `Firewalls and default ports <https://docs.openstack.org/newton/config-reference/firewalls-default-ports.html>`_ in the
+   For information about the default ports that the OpenStack components use, see `Firewalls and default ports <https://docs.openstack.org/install-guide/firewalls-default-ports.html>`_ in the *OpenStack Installation Guide*.
-   *OpenStack Configuration Reference*.